priyeshshah11/cryptoTracker/README.md

     cd cryptoTracker
     npm install
     npm run web
-    Use the Expo Client app on your phone to scan the barcode displayed to load the app
+    Use the Expo Client app on your phone to scan the QR code displayed to load the app